d3monv3num/Object_detection_mobilenetSSD/README.md

 # Object_detection using mobilenetSSD
 MobileNet SSD (Single Shot MultiBox Detector) is an object detection algorithm that combines the MobileNet architecture for feature extraction with a Single Shot MultiBox Detector for object detection.
-It is designed to be lightweight and efficient, making it suitable for real-time object detection tasks on mobile and embedded devices.
+It is designed to be lightweight and efficient, making it suitable for real-time object detection tasks on mobile and embedded devices.A realTime laptop camera feed input version is presented in this project

 Here's an overview of the MobileNet SSD algorithm: